Logo

 Frequently Asked Questions

-Can I receive dividends if I sell the day after record date?
+What happens if I sell my shares on the record date?

 🔗 Related Terms